 On four marble monuments, the Palmyra War Memorial honors the 32 men from the Borough of Palmyra who died in service of their country between 1918 and 2010.
-Brass plates list the names of 1,440 men and women from Palmyra who served in the armed forces during World War I, World War II, Korea, Vietnam, Lebanon, the Persian Gulf, Bosnia, Iraqi Freedom, and Enduring Freedom.
+Brass plates list the names of 1,196 men and women from Palmyra who served in the armed forces in World War I, World War II, Korea, Vietnam, Lebanon, the Persian Gulf, Bosnia, Iraqi Freedom, and Enduring Freedom.

 Stories in Stone: Each of the 32 names carved in stone represents a family member or friend who died far from Palmyra defending our country and its values.

 Fred M. Rodgers, Pvt, US Army, was killed on 10 October 1918 in action at age 27 while serving in France with C Co, 148th Regiment, 48th Infantry Division.
 He resided at 441 Horace Avenue and is buried in Morgan Cemetery, Cinnaminson, NJ.

 Evert W. Abdill, Capt, US Navy, was killed on 13 December 1944 at age 42 while serving on the USS Nashville, CL-43, off Leyte Gulf.
 He resided at 809 Garfield Avenue and is buried at Arlington National Cemetery.

 John E. Bronson, Sgt, US Army, age 22, died in an automobile accident in Pennsauken, NJ on 13 December 1942 while home on leave.
 He resided at 327 Garfield Avenue.

 Stanley A. Daugherty, Pvt, US Army, was killed in Italy on 14 March 1944 at age 20.
 He resided at 801 Highland Avenue and is buried in the national cemetery in Beverly, NJ.